HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 Analyzing and understanding the entire lifecycle of a digital product or service reveals opportunities to reduce waste and improve environmental impact over time.
 Defining and tracking clear, measurable success indicators can help guide this process.

-* **Circularity:** Designing modular, easily replaceable or updateable components and focusing on continuous improvement can help you [reduce technical debt](https://www.mightybytes.com/blog/technical-debt-agile-and-sustainability/) and prolong the life of a digital product or service.
+* **Circularity:** Designing modular, easily replaceable or updateable components and focusing on continuous improvement can help you <a hreflang="en" href="https://www.mightybytes.com/blog/technical-debt-agile-and-sustainability/">reduce technical debt</a> and prolong the life of a digital product or service.
 This also saves time and reduces resource use.
 * **End-of-Life:** Creating a clear retirement plan for your digital product or service will reduce the energy required to store and serve outdated or unused data.
 Plus, good data disposal practices also align with emerging data privacy laws that respect users’ “right to be forgotten”.

 ### Optimizing your content